davidusb-geek/emhass/docs/mlregressor.md

 - `target`: The target, the value that has to be predicted.

 - `model_type`: Define the name of the model regressor that this will be used for.
 For example: `heating_hours_degreeday`.
-This should be an unique name if you are using multiple custom regressor models.
+This should be a unique name if you are using multiple custom regressor models.

 - `regression_model`: The regression model that will be used.
-For now only this options are possible: `LinearRegression`, `RidgeRegression`, `LassoRegression`, `RandomForestRegression`, `GradientBoostingRegression` and `AdaBoostRegression`.
+For now, only these options are possible: `LinearRegression`, `RidgeRegression`, `LassoRegression`, `RandomForestRegression`, `GradientBoostingRegression` and `AdaBoostRegression`.

 - `timestamp`: If defined, the column key that has to be used for timestamp.